Uzebox/uzebox/kernel/videoMode74/M74_Manual.rst

 SPI load function
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This function may be used to stream in data from an SD card during the display.
-It properly handles 512 byte block boundaries, waiting for the SD card becoming ready for the subsequent block, and continuing the streaming when it happens.
-The load is assumed to start on the beginning of a block.
+This function may be used to stream in data from an SD card or SPI RAM during the display.
+It can load up to 512 bytes, but the more important featre is that it can skip to a specific byte (in 2 byte steps).

 It is controlled by the same variables like the RAM clear function, in the same manner, however its block size is 2 bytes.

-The following amount of bytes may be loaded depending on the configured row
+The following amount of bytes may be skipped or loaded depending on the configured row widths and whether color 0 reloading takes place:
-widths:

 - 24 tiles: No loading.
-- 22 tiles: 2 bytes / scanline.
+- 22 tiles: 2 / 4 bytes / scanline.
-- 20 tiles: 6 bytes / scanline.
+- 20 tiles: 6 / 8 bytes / scanline.
-- 18 tiles: 10 bytes / scanline.
+- 18 tiles: 10 / 12 bytes / scanline.

-In addition, during a separator line, 32 or 34 additional bytes may be loaded.
+In addition, during a separator line, 34 additional bytes may be loaded or skipped.

 The M74_Finish() function may be called after the frame to finish the load.
-It may return 1 if it hits an SD card block boundary, and the card doesn't supply data right away, so the caller may decide to do some other things until the card becomes ready to continue loading.
-If its return becomes zero, it indicates that the load completed.

 Color 0 reload